CardinisCode/learning-python/general_learning/all_time_record.md

 #   Enter your response in the same style as the previous problem's output, Wins-Losses-Ties; for example, 100-50-25.
 # Q6: What was Georgia Tech's record in all games played in the 2009 calendar year?
 # Enter your response in the same style as the previous problem's output, Wins-Losses-Ties; for example, 100-50-25.
+# Q7: What is Georgia Tech's all-time record in the month of October?
+# Enter your response in the same style as the previous problem's output, Wins-Losses-Ties; for example, 100-50-25.